-Additionally, as discussed in Note 1 - Organization and Operations, the Company has entered into a definitive stock purchase agreement to acquire RoundPoint whereby the purchase price will be subject to an adjustment based on RoundPoint's aggregate "earnings" (as defined in the agreement) from October 1, 2022 through the closing date, or the Interim Period, in addition to other post-closing adjustments.
-The manner in which the purchase price is calculated represents an implicit guarantee of the value of RoundPoint's net book value, in which the Company holds the variable interests.
-These terms also indicate that RoundPoint meets the criteria to be considered a VIE that the Company must review for consolidation.
-As the Company has the obligation to absorb losses and the right to receive benefits of RoundPoint during the Interim Period that could be significant, but not the power to direct the activities of RoundPoint that most significantly impacts its performance, the Company is not the primary beneficiary and, thus, does not consolidate RoundPoint.
+Additionally, the Company entered into a definitive stock purchase agreement on August 2, 2022 to acquire RoundPoint whereby the preliminary purchase price was subject to a post-closing adjustment based on RoundPoint's aggregate "earnings" (as defined in the stock purchase agreement) from October 1, 2022 through the closing date, or the Interim Period, in addition to other post-closing adjustments.
+During the Interim Period, the manner in which the purchase price is calculated represented an implicit guarantee of the value of RoundPoint's net book value, in which the Company held the variable interests.
+These terms also indicated that RoundPoint met the criteria to be considered a VIE that the Company must review for consolidation.
+As the Company had the obligation to absorb losses and the right to receive benefits of RoundPoint during the Interim Period that could be significant, but not the power to direct the activities of RoundPoint that most significantly impacted its performance, the Company was not the primary beneficiary and, thus, did not consolidate RoundPoint during the Interim Period.
+Effective September 30, 2023, the parties had satisfied customary closing conditions and received the required regulatory and GSE approvals to close the transaction.
+Upon closing, RoundPoint became a consolidated wholly owned subsidiary of the Company and was no longer considered a VIE.